What is the PDPM Reimbursement Model?

 As Edwin Frost has pointed out in this article in the Skilled Nursing News, skilled nursing facilities have been taking on sicker patients with more complex needs, and as a result, there is an increased opportunity for profitability with PDPM.

 With the new model, credit is given to nursing facilities for caring for patients with more complex cases, while in the past this was a cost of doing business.
 Frost points out in the article that the increased reimbursement potential can be as much as $1,200 to $1,800 per week.

 The measure is intended to reduce hospital readmissions, which are often a result of respiratory conditions.
 With interventions from a respiratory therapist, trips to the hospital could be avoided, and a skilled nursing facility’s marketability begins to improve.

 The PDPM reimbursement model requires at least 15 minutes of face time between therapists and patients each day, and a skilled nursing facility must document the patient’s condition during a look back period.
 Through PDPM, outsourced respiratory therapy becomes much more attractive and profitable for nursing facilities.

-Find out more detailed answers to the question: What is the PDPM reimbursement model?
-Reach out to Aeris Consulting today to learn more about what this means for your skilled nursing facility in the future.
 If you are interested in more news items that benefit nursing homes and care providers, be sure to follow Aeris Consulting on Facebook!